getodk/web-forms/README.md

 ### Standard release process

-1. Run `npm run changeset version` to generate changelog files and version bumps from the changeset files.
+1. Run `npm run release` to generate changelog files and version bumps from the changeset files.
 2. Run `npm ci` to update `package-lock.json` with the new versions.
 3. Update translations by running `npm run translations:pull` in the root directory.
 4. Verify that the changelogs look good, commit changes, open a PR, and merge the PR.